Gordon Sprigg: Third Ministry (1896–1898)

 A few years later, in 1893, the "Logan scandal" caused the Prime Minister at the time, Cecil John Rhodes, to lose much of his parliamentary support.
 Sprigg made himself available to Rhodes for a cabinet position and in the power vacuum he successfully re-secured the position of treasurer.
 Sprigg went on to become one of the most vocal and loyal of Rhodes's supporters.
-When the Jameson Raid forced Rhodes to resign in 1896, Sprigg was once again the best stop-gap candidate for Premier.
+When the Jameson Raid forced Rhodes to resign in 1896, Sprigg was once again the best stop-gap candidate for premier.

 In 1897 he traveled to London to attend Queen Victoria's Diamond Jubilee, where a brief controversy ensued.
 He publicly offered a cruiser to the Royal Navy, on behalf of the Cape, and received an honorary LLD from Edinburgh and an honorary DCL from Oxford.
 However, upon his return, he was forced to withdraw his promise to the Admiralty, which had not been authorised by parliament.

 The major theme of his third ministry was his increasing disagreement with the powerful Afrikaner Bond party, caused partly by his continued political assistance to Rhodes.
-In early 1898 he attempted to restructure the electoral system to as to favour the predominantly urban towns with a higher population of British South Africans over the predominantly rural towns with a higher Boer population, but his "redistribution bill" was defeated.
+In early 1898 he attempted to restructure the electoral system so as to favour the predominantly urban towns with a higher population of British South Africans over the predominantly rural towns with a higher Boer population, but his "redistribution bill" was defeated.

 He then lost a vote of no confidence that was initiated by William Philip Schreiner in May 1898, but fought to keep his position through the resultant general election, which he lost after an acrimonious campaign; his ministry finally fell to a second motion of no confidence later in the year.
-Schreiner succeeded him as Premier, just in time to bear the brunt of the crisis of the Second Anglo-Boer War.
+Schreiner succeeded him as premier, just in time to bear the brunt of the crisis of the Second Anglo-Boer War.